Find your frequently asked questions here

 Each turbine is likely to require between 12 and 14 'abnormal loads' to deliver the components to the site.
 The components will likely be delivered on extendable trailers which will then be retracted to the size of a standard HGV for the return journey.
 Detailed swept path analysis will be undertaken for on the route from the port of entry to the site access junction to demonstrate that the turbine components can be delivered to site and to identify any temporary road works which may be necessary.

 Once operational, the level of traffic associated with the wind farm will be greatly reduced and will be minimal.
 Regular monthly or weekly visits would be made for maintenance checks, most likely in 4x4 vehicles.
 There may also be the occasional need for an HGV to access the wind farm for specific maintenance and/or repairs.
-Given that the numbers of vehicles accessing the site during operation are so low, a detailed assessment of this phase will not be undertaken as part of the EIA, as is standard practice for developments of this nature.
+Given that the numbers of vehicles accessing the site during operation are so low, a detailed assessment of this phase is not undertaken as part of the EIA, as is standard practice for developments of this nature.

 Local Benefits & Investment